walywalid/ROS_Project/README.md

    - Update the appropriate packages
    - Lane tracking

-  The project planning can be found in the project section of the repository, the kenboard lists all what hasa been done and by whom.
+  The project planning can be found in the project report along side a list of all what has been acheivied and by whom.